Frequently Asked Questions

 - Private or personal events that occur on campus to include weddings, birthday parties, etc.

-Who is subject to the background and training requirements of the new policy?
+Who is subject to the pre-screening and training requirements of the policy?

 All employees, students and volunteers who work in programs serving non-student minors who are reasonably anticipated to have direct contact or interaction with minor program participants.